 Members have a say in who leads Bluebonnet.
 That's because at our Annual Meeting every May they elect the people who sit on the 9-member Board of Directors.
-Those representatives are neighbors from your community and, like you, are directly impacted by the governance of the co-op.

-Our Annual Meeting each May provides an opportunity for Bluebonnet members to gather for a festive event where they elect directors, hear a state of the co-op report, socialize and qualify for prize drawings.
+Our Annual Meeting each May normally provides an opportunity for Bluebonnet members to gather for a festive event where they elect directors, hear a state of the co-op report, socialize and qualify for prize drawings.